xvekii/etch-a-sketch/README.md

 - build a mixed version of a sketchpad and an Etch-a-Sketch
 - practice DOM manipulation
 - create a webpage with a (resizable) 16x16 grid of square divs
+- set up a hover effect so that the grid divs change color when the mouse passes over them, leaving a (pixelated) trail
-- use Flexbox for practice (not Grid on purpose)
+- use Flexbox (not Grid) for practice